Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the support from the French ANR (LABEX PRIMES of Univ.
 Lyon [ANR-11-LABX-0063] and the JCJC project ``MIC-MAC'' [ANR-19-CE45-0005]).
+Gabriel Bernardino was also partially supported by the FSE+ and “Agencia Estatal de investigacion” MICIU/AEI/ 10.13039/501100011033 (RYC2022-035960-I, PID2023-149959OA-I00).
 They are also grateful to P. Moceri (CHU Nice, France) for providing the imaging data related to the studied population, and to T. Dargent (LMD, IPSL Paris, France) for the initial computations on local coordinates and 3D \ac{RV} strain.